aromalega/BH-PCMLAI-PAA20_1/README.md

 #### Methodology
 I'm using the below modelling techniques for this analysis
 - Used a simple model like
     - Linear Regression
 - Used regularization models like
     - Ridge Regression
     - Lasso Regression
-    - Used another supervised model like
+- Used another supervised learning model like
     - Decision Tree Regression
 - Used an ensemble model like
     - Gradient Boosting Regression

 I've also performed Grid Search with Cross-Validation on each of these models